jamessushum/shootingDice/README.md

 ## A C# Exercise

+C# and .NET exercise utilizing class based inheritance, exceptions, and try/catch to build a CLI dice game.
+Instructions of the exercise found below.

 ### The Story

 You are building a dice game.
 Like any good game, your game should have players.
 But you don't just want a single kind of player.
 No. You want your game to be interesting, so you want many types of players.